Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 3) Go to Riften Stables (or outside of riften itself)
 4) Get to 10am gametime.
 5) Save your game.
-6) Exit Wildlander and re-start using the Wildlander Launcher.
+6) Exit Wildlander and re*start using the Wildlander Launcher.
 7) Load your game.
 8) Go to the riften marketplace and allow Brynjolf to come up to you and start the conversation.
-9) Complete the marketplace quest by planting the ring on Brand-Shei.
+9) Complete the marketplace quest by planting the ring on Brand*Shei.
 10) Talk to Brynjolf once that is complete.

-Note: If Brynjolf is not at the ragged flagon when you get there for the second quest, then save your game, open up a prior save where you can select Brynjolf's body using the console, then reload your game in the ragged flagon and enter this, without quotation marks, into the console: "moveto player"
+Note: If Brynjolf is not at the ragged flagon when you get there for the second quest, then save your game, open up a prior save where you can select Brynjolf's body using the console, then reload your game in the ragged flagon and enter this.

+{: .console}
+> moveto player

 ### Dampened Spirits doesn't start